ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 ![](https://i.imgur.com/Gv6lTCF.png){: .mx-auto.d-block :}

-Here is a sample code implementing the youtube-transcript-api.
+Here is a sample code implementing the youtube-transcript-api to get the passphrase (flag).

 ```
 #!/usr/bin/python3